lenarayneallen/scRNA-seq_Practice_Project/README.md

     - _Fibroblast markers_
     ![fibroblasts_COL1A1_final](https://github.com/lenarayneallen/Seurat_Practice_Project/assets/124638335/ec3c055d-ffd1-491f-82fe-0d4ce034fdca)

 - Starting with the Single-R annotations and making adjustments based off of the feature plots above, I assigned cluster identities as indicated in the below figure.
-It is important to note that this annotation is a guesstimate on my part.
+It is important to note that this annotation is an estimate on my part.
 I understand that I am "working backwards" by looking specifically for markers of cell populations already identified by the authors, and that my annotation process was not particularly systematic, but I wanted to attempt it as an exercise nonetheless.
 ![acinarendocrine](https://github.com/lenarayneallen/Seurat_Practice_Project/assets/124638335/301b1dd6-7dc3-459e-97b3-a7d4dfd6c231)

 - Here is my final annotated plot compared to that of the authors (Zhang et al. Figure 1C):